olegromanchuk/hotelito/README.md

 1. Get Cloudbeds API credentials.
 Make sure that you select a proper permission scope
 `read:reservation,write:reservation,read:room,write:room,read:housekeeping,write:housekeeping,read:item,write:item`

-2. SKIP it for AWS lambda version.
+2. SKIP it for AWS lambda version (will be set later.
+Read AWS installation section)
 Set a correct redirect URL.
 It should be
 `https://mypublic.api.address/api/v1/callback`

 3. You will need to create a configuration file with the credentials (.env).
 Check env_example for the list of required variables.
-   PS. `APPLICATION_NAME` will be used in AWS Parameter Store path (if AWS lambda version is used).
+   PS. `APPLICATION_NAME` will be used in AWS Parameter Store path if AWS lambda version is used.

 4. `CLOUDBEDS_REDIRECT_URL` should be set to the public IP address of the server plus "/api/v1/callback".
 On this URL Cloudbeds authentication server will send an authorization code as part of the authentication process [OAuth2](https://integrations.cloudbeds.com/hc/en-us/articles/360006450433-OAuth-2-0).
+For AWS installation update this parameter after the installation is finished.
+It will be outputted by the installation script.

 5. Install the app.